 - The Treasurer of the Association

-- Two complementary members
+- Four complementary members

 11.4 The Management committee shall include the two last organizers of biennial conferences and, when possible, the organizer of the upcoming one.
-The position of Secretary shall be granted to the organizer of the upcoming biennial conference.

 11.5.
 The members of the Committee are elected on the basis of a list presented to the General Assembly organized during the Biennial Conference.
 The composition of the list shall take care of balances on gender, geographical and disciplinary viewpoint.
 The Management committee is elected for a two-years mandate.